Julie McLynchy

 Career History

-I graduated with an Honours degree in Social Studies and a post graduate qualification in Social Work from Trinity College Dublin, Ireland in 1990.
+I graduated with an Honours degree in Social Studies and a post-graduate qualification in Social Work from Trinity College Dublin, Ireland in 1990.
 Prior to that I had qualified as a psychiatric nurse.

 My career has almost all been in Local Authority Child and Family support services, in particular in “front line” child protection services.
 I have been a case holder, a senior practitioner, a team leader, a principal manager and an independent reviewing officer with Local Authorities in Birmingham and London.